 I sealed the drawers with Dark BB Frösch Premium Finishing Wax.
 I love how rich the dark wax makes a faux stain look!

 With the drawers painted and sealed, it was time to paint the main dresser.
 I mixed BB Frösch Paint Transformer with Benjamin Moore “Hale Navy” to create chalk paint.

 This is extremely important!

-You will NOT have the necessary bonding you need for laminate if you do not use chalk paint.
-One of the benefits of making your own chalk paint with BB Frösch is, you can adjust how much powder you use, which is nice for non-porous surfaces.
+You will NOT have the necessary bonding you need for laminate if you do not use a good quality chalk/mineral paint.
+One of the benefits of making your own chalk/mineral paint with BB Frösch is, you can adjust how much powder you use, which is nice for non-porous surfaces.
 For laminate, I use 3 heaping Tbs of powder (instead of 2) for every 8 oz. paint.
 I mixed 8 oz.
 (1 C) for this project, but I only used about 3/4 of what I mixed.